Partnership with Communities

 * Follow the link below to learn more about the Fuji Oil Group Management Philosophy.

-An online food education class on palm oil
+In-person class on palm oil

 Support for SDGs for School

 SDGs for School* is a program run by non-profit Think the Earth to spread knowledge of the SDGs among junior and senior high school students and encourage learning and action for creating a more sustainable society.
 In 2021, the program was officially designated by the Japan Ministry of the Environment as an initiative that supports environmental education through conservation and partnership efforts.
 The Fuji Oil Group has sponsored this program since 2018.
 Continuing the project started in FY2020, in FY2021 the Fuji Oil Group donated chocolate (two types: with cocoa butter and with vegetable oil) to three high schools in Japan to use as aids for teaching about environmental problems through familiar foods.
 A combined 350 students learned about climate change and the importance of forest conservation.